 I thought I was done with deer-goddesses, after the posts on Flidias, hunting goddesses and horned goddesses.
 Sometimes, however, you’re only done with a subject when it’s done with you.
+I couldn’t leave this topic without mentioning Carvonia, a Celtic goddess from Central Europe.

 [Ca]rvoniae Aug(ustae) sacr(um) p[r]o salute C[n.]
 Atili Iuliani, ‘Sacred to the August Carvonia for the safety of C[n.?]
 Atilius Iulianus’ (C.I.L.
 III: 5115)